-Interim success criteria were met for this area.
+Interim success criteria have been met for this area.
 These include exotic vegetation cover < 1 percent per acre, nuisance vegetation cover < 5 percent per acre, and maintaining or improving in ecological function.
-Water levels were at or above normal pool through December of 2021.
+Water levels were at or above normal pool for most of 2022.